MoveOn: Virtual primary for the 2004 presidential election

-In June 2003, MoveOn held what it called "the first online primary of the modern age", and Howard Dean won a plurality of 44 percent of the vote, with 139,360 votes.
+On June 24, 2003, MoveOn held what it called "the first online primary of the modern age", and Howard Dean won a plurality of 44 percent of the vote, with 139,360 votes.
 The methodology of the primary, however, attracted criticism from a staff member of the Richard A. "Dick" Gephardt campaign, who complained of "vote-rigging" because only three of the Democratic primary candidates—Dean, John Kerry, and Dennis Kucinich—had been invited to send detailed messages to MoveOn members in advance of the online voting.
-MoveOn called the Gephardt charge "absurd", stating that Dean, Kerry and Kucinich "were chosen by MoveOn members" and that their candidate emails included "links to the sites of ALL the other 6 candidates. ...
+MoveOn called the Gephardt charge "absurd", stating that Dean, Kerry and Kucinich "were chosen by MoveOn members" and that their candidate emails included "links to the sites of all the other 6 candidates. ...
 The Gephardt campaign, and all others, were made fully aware of this process from the beginning, and chose to participate.
 The process was not changed.
 96% of MoveOn respondents voted to endorse the selection process."

 An opinion piece for the New York Times noted that MoveOn's "effort is more extensive than most—enthusiasts clicked on for the two-day primary that drew more than 300,000 voters.
 The virtual tally—results of which were not expected until today [Friday, June 27, 2003, at noon]—would top the combined turnouts in Iowa, New Hampshire and South Carolina in 2000.

 There were complaints about some of MoveOn's electioneering strictures.
 After coming into being with an internet petition against President Bill Clinton's impeachment, MoveOn has become an electronic precinct machine, steadily attracting more than one million enrolled members with criticisms of the George W. Bush administration and quietly raising more than $7 million for Democratic candidates.
 If a contender can draw at least 50 percent in the elbow-throwing field, the result will mean a formal endorsement with money and volunteers to follow.